Student Loan Interest vs. Other Interest TypesDecember 5, 2019

 If you’re in full adulting mode, odds are you have or are considering getting an auto loan or mortgage.
 Just like your student loans, these financial products come with interest as well.

 Interest rates on car loans can be variable or fixed rates and the rate you receive is based on factors such as your credit score and financial health.
 There are two ways interest is calculated on car loans: simple or precomputed.
 For simple interest, the interest is calculated based on the balance of the loan.
 If you pay extra on your car loan, the principal will be reduced and in the long run, you will be saving money in interest (woohoo).
 If you have a precomputed interest loan on a car, it will be calculated on the total amount of the loan in advance.
 This means that even if you make extra payments, you will not save any money on the interest over time.
 One big difference to note between student loan interest and auto loan interest is how it can affect your taxes.
-With student loans, the interest you pay may be a tax deduction you can take depending on your income and the amount of interest you have paid.
+With student loans, you may be eligible for the student loan interest tax deduction which allows you to deduct interest paid on student loans depending on your income and the amount of interest you have paid.
 With an auto loan, there is no such benefit.

 Interest on a house loan, otherwise known as a mortgage, is calculated similar to a simple interest car loan.
 An interest rate on a mortgage may be variable or fixed depending on which type of loan you choose.
 There are two major types of mortgage loans: